web-padawan/npm-stats-training/README.md

 ## 4. UI structure

-Below you will find a description and screenshots of the UI to give you the overall impression.
+Below you will find a description and screenshots of the application UI mockups.
-You can also find the HTML files in the `mockup` folder.

 Please use Vaadin Design System and follow its guidelines to pick the components that you need.
+You can also find the HTML files in the `mockup` folder somewhat useful as a hint on what type of components to use.

 ### Layout